MicrosoftDocs/dynamics-365-fraud-protection/content/faq/security-assessment-faq.md

 - **Fingerprinting service**: Anonymous
 - **Azure Stack**: Shared access signature (SAS) token for storage

+#### Is there a "back door" URL that lets users or administrators bypass single sign-on (SSO)?
+No.

 #### Does the application support Okta integration (SSO platform)?

-This integration isn't supported by default.
+Okta integration isn't supported by default.
 Azure Active Directory (Azure AD) supports custom integrations.
 Because the merchant owns the tenant, the merchant can take advantage of Azure AD identity integration points.
 For more information, see the [Azure AD documentation](/azure/active-directory/).

-#### Is there a "back-door" URL that lets users or administrators bypass SSO?
-No.
 #### Does the application or service support two-factor authentication (2FA)?
 Yes.
 The merchant can enable 2FA in Azure AD.